bao-anh-vu/R-VGAL/README.md

 Results from the Supplementary material can be reproduced using the `var_test_*.R` files in the Logistic and Polypharmacy folders.
 Inside each `var_test_*.R` files, there are flags to enable/disable variational tempering, enable/disable reordering the data, and to set the number of Monte Carlo samples $S$ and $S_\alpha$.
 Results for cases where the values of $S$ and $S_\alpha$ are taken from the set {50, 100, 500, 1000} are already saved so that they can be reproduced if the flag `rerun_test` is set to `FALSE`, but setting $S$ and $S_\alpha$ to any other values requires `rerun_test = TRUE`.

 ## Package requirements
-Running R-VGAL requires the following packages:
+Running the scripts requires the following packages:
 1. reticulate v1.27
 2. tensorflow v2.11

-Running HCM requires
 3. rstan v2.21.7 (for instructions on how to install RStan, see [RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started)

-Reproducing the figures in the manuscript requires the following packages:
 4. ggplot2 v3.4.2
 5. gridExtra v2.3
 6. gtable v0.3.0